Chaste/Chaste.github.io/site/content/docs/user-tutorials/StaticVentilation.md

 ---
-title : "Static Ventilation Tutorial"
+title : "Static Ventilation"
-summary: "This tutorial is automatically generated from the file lung/test/tutorials/TestStaticVentilationTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how to calculate ventilation distribution in an airway tree for a given flow rate at the trachea"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestStaticVentilationTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/lung/test/tutorials/TestStaticVentilationTutorial.hpp) at revision [8081f57380d8](https://github.com/Chaste/Chaste/commit/8081f57380d857b24947a7a4a70e55ddfef322da).
+Note that the code is given in full at the bottom of the page.

-# An example showing how to calculate ventilation distribution in an airway tree for a given flow rate at the trachea
+## An example showing how to calculate ventilation distribution in an airway tree for a given flow rate at the trachea

 In this tutorial we demonstrate the use of !MatrixVentilationProblem to calculate airflow distribution in an airway tree model.
 Homogeneous pressure boundary conditions are used at the terminals of the tree and a flow boundary condition